 Lynn university requires all students, including online students, to complete coursework using iPads; professors use iBooks Author and Canvas, along with special apps that are not available on laptops or PCs, to create and deliver interactive learning materials.
 Applicants must submit a personal statement and official transcripts.
 Lynn accepts transfer credits from accredited institutions and awards credit for military training, AP exams, and professional experience.

-Lynn University is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACS).
-Lynn University's business programs, including the bachelor's in aviation management, is fully accredited by the International Accreditation Council for Business Education (IACBE).
+Lynn University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Lynn University’s business programs, including the bachelor’s in aviation management, is fully accredited by the International Accreditation Council for Business Education (IACBE).

 San Antonio, Texas